Advances in Clinical and Experimental Medicine

 If no new data was created while conducting the research, the DAS should be as follows:

-Data sharing is not applicable to this article, as no new data were generated during the current study.
+Data sharing does not apply to this article, as no new data were generated during the current study.

 If no new data were created, but the already available data were used, the DAS should be as follows: